shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/incrementality-and-xandr.md

 determine the number of users that will be included in the control group.

+> [!NOTE]
-<b>Note:</b> Setting the same key on different
-line items means that the same test and control groups will be used for these line items.
+> Setting the same key on different line items means that the same test and control groups will be used for these line items.

 **How to Set Up a Line Item for Incrementality**

-1. In , go to  Line
-    Item \> Basic Setup
+1. In , go to  **Line Item \> Basic Setup \> Incrementality**  and
-    \> Incrementality  and
-    select “Use control group”
+    select **“Use control group”**.
-2. Assign a key and a percentage of users to assign to the control group.
+1. Assign a key and a percentage of users to assign to the control group.
     - A Key can be any string of characters and creates unique User Segmentation between Test & Control Groups.
 You can set the same